- Bachelor's degree, or its equivalent, from a regionally accredited college or university.

 Candidates for ministry in the ELCA or other denominations are encouraged to submit their candidacy essay in lieu of the above.

-When your application is received, you will be sent an e-mail notice which includes login instructions for MyLutherNet as a prospective student.
-The MyLutherNet site will allow you to track which documents are still required for admission.
+When your application is processed, you will be sent an e-mail which includes login instructions for accessing MyLutherNet as an applicant.
+The MyLutherNet site will allow you to track which materials are still required for admission.

 Complete application information can be found in the academic catalog.
 If you have any questions, please e-mail us!